adrianli375/Intro-ML-Project/README.md

 **Demo 4** is about using time-series models to forecast foreign exchange prices.

-**Demo 5** is in progress, and it is about using time-series models (and possibly deep learning models) to forecast gold futures prices.
+**Demo 5** is about using time-series models and using LSTM (a kind of neural network) to forecast gold futures prices.